 We don’t need to hop on an airplane at one of our two area airports, because DFW already has everything needed to plan the perfect vacation and create memories with our loved ones.
 The DFW Metroplex is home to many local fun spots, which means we have fun and excitement waiting for us right in our own backyard!
-We’ve compiled the BEST 5 Staycation Ideas in Dallas Fort Worth.
+We’ve compiled 5 Awesome DFW Staycation Ideas with Kids.
 We just know you’ll love these.

 Kids and grown-ups are going to find somewhere they love on this local staycation roundup.
 We’ve got a little something for everyone–history buffs and fun fanatics alike.
-Now lets get this staycation started with our BEST 5 Staycation Ideas in Dallas Fort Worth:
+Now lets get this staycation started with 5 Awesome DFW Staycation Ideas with Kids:

 1. Tour of Downtown Dallas, Dealey Plaza, JFK Memorial, Sixth Floor Museum, Old Red Museum, Pioneer Plaza

 JFK Memorial – Erected in 1970, the memorial dedicated to President John Fitzgerald Kennedy was proposed by a local judge to be built two days after the president was assassinated here in Dallas.
 It is located just one block from Dealey Plaza.

 Sixth Floor Museum – The top two floors of the old Texas School Book Depository is now home to The Sixth Floor Museum which chronicles the life, assassination, and continuing legacy of President John F. Kennedy.